microsoft/hlsl-specs/proposals/0014-wave-size-range.md

 * Author(s): [Greg Roth](https://github.com/pow2clk)
 * Sponsor: [Greg Roth](https://github.com/pow2clk)
 * Status: **Under Consideration**
-* Planned Version: Shader Model 6.8, validator version 1.8
+* Planned Version: Shader Model 6.8

 ## Introduction

-Shader Model 6.6 included the ability to specify a wave size on a shader entry point in order to indicate that this shader depends on a specific wave size.
+Shader Model 6.6 included the ability to specify a wave size on a shader entry point in order to indicate either that a shader depends on or strongly prefers a specific wave size.
 If that size of wave isn't available to the current hardware, shader will fail to load.
-Existing queries allow the developer to determine if this will happen in advance.
+If that wave size is among those supported by the platform, it must be the one used when the shader is executed.
 This enables creating custom shaders optimized for the wave size of a particularly interesting platform and loading them when possible.
+Existing queries provide the developer with all the information necessary to determine what a platform supports, which should let them choose shaders accordingly.

 ## Motivation